level23/druid-client/README.md

 When you want to manually import data into druid, you can do this with a simple `index` task.
 When you want to import data, you will have to specify an input source.
 The input source is where the data is read from.

-There are various input sources, for example an Local file, an HTTP endpoint or data retrieved from an SQL source.
+There are various input sources, for example a Local file, an HTTP endpoint or data retrieved from an SQL source.
 Below we will describe all available input sources, but first we will explain how an index task is created.

 The `$client->index(...)` method returns an `IndexTaskBuilder` object, which allows you to specify your index task.